Last updated on October 28, 2025

 Tarmogoyf | Illustration by Filip Burburan

-A box topper is an extra card you get on top of a sealed booster box.
+A box topper is an extra card or pack you get on top of a sealed booster box.
 It’s a sort of promo card similar to the buy-a-box promos, and they usually come in a foil version to act as an incentive to pick up a box when a new set releases.

 What’s Included in the Box Topper Pack?